Keihin–Tōhoku Line: History

-From November 1956, the Keihin-Tohoku Line was physically separated from the Yamanote Line between Tamachi and Tabata, allowing more frequent service.
+From November 1956, the Keihin–Tohoku Line was physically separated from the between Tamachi and Tabata, allowing more frequent service.
 Through service with the Negishi Line began on 19 May 1964.
 10-car trains (103 series) began operating from 1 April 1966.

 Limited-stop "Rapid" services were introduced in 1988 to further ease congestion along the Yamanote Line corridor.
 From 14 March 2015, all rapid services began serving Kanda Station.
 Additionally, rapid services began serving Okachimachi Station on weekends and national holidays only.

 On 20 August 2016, station numbering was introduced with stations being assigned station numbers between JK12 and JK47.
 Numbers increase towards in the northbound direction towards Omiya.

 A new station, the Takanawa Gateway Station, opened on 14 March 2020, in time for the 2020 Summer Olympics to be held in Tokyo.
-The station is located on the Yamanote Line and Keihin-Tohoku Line between and stations.
+The station is located on the and Keihin–Tohoku Line between and stations.
 The distance between Shinagawa and Tamachi stations was 2.2 km.
 Takanawa Gateway was constructed on top of the 20-hectare former railyard, which is undergoing rationalization and redevelopment by JR East.
 The Yamanote Line and the Keihin Tohoku Line tracks were moved slightly to the east to be aligned closer to the Tokaido Shinkansen tracks.
 The area on the west side of the yard made available will be redeveloped with high-rise office buildings, creating an international business center with connections to the Shinkansen and Haneda Airport.

+On July 30th 2026 JR East in partnership with the Ministry of Health announced plans to roll out a trail of new "BMI indexed ticketing" where passengers BMI is calculated via AI and a discount is applied for passengers with a low BMI.
+It is expected to begin trials in fiscal 2028 at select stations on the Keihin-Tōhoku line.